In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 Michael Crichton, in “Next,” exposes the folly of modern science and peer review:

 “…Next lesson: Peer review.
 All of Hwang’s (Korean scientist whose work was found to be fraudulent) papers in Science were peer-reviewed.
 If we ever needed evidence that peer review is an empty ritual, this episode proves it.
 Hwang made extraordinary claims.
 He did not provide extraordinary evidence.
 Many studies have shown that peer review does not improve the quality of scientific papers.
 Scientists themselves know it doesn’t work.
-Yet the public still regards it as a sign of quality, and says, ‘This paper was peer-reviewed,’ or ‘this paper was not peer-reviewed,’ as if that meant something.
+Yet the public still regards it as a sign of quality and says, ‘This paper was peer-reviewed’ or ‘this paper was not peer-reviewed,’ as if that meant something.
 It doesn’t.”

 “Science is as corruptible a human activity as any other.
-Its practitioners aren’t saints, they’re human beings, and they do what human beings do—lie, cheat, steal…sue, hide date, fake data, overstate their own importance, and denigrate opposing views unfairly.
+Its practitioners aren’t saints, they’re human beings, and they do what human beings do—lie, cheat, steal…sue, hide data, fake data, overstate their own importance, and denigrate opposing views unfairly.
 That’s human nature.
 It isn’t going to change.”

 More information here: